-- Schedules and coordinates Intake Process - Sends out referral packet to admissions team members - Meets with parents/guardians to obtain information regarding student during the Intake - Explains the program's mission, educational and therapeutic services; reviews Admissions Handbook and consent packet - Schedules and chairs the Intake Acceptance meeting to discuss results of Intake - Notifies referral sources and parents of results of Intake (this includes requesting additional information)

-Director of Health Services

-- Reviews student's referral packet - Meets with parents/guardians to obtain information regarding student's medical history
+Intake Admissions and Outreach Team Schedules, coordinates, and facilitates the Intake Process for all active referrals.
+Meets with parents/guardians to obtain information regarding the student during the Intake Interview Explains the program's mission, educational and therapeutic services; reviews the Admissions Handbook and consent packet.
+Schedules and facilitates the Intake Observation and Intake Provider-to-Provider Conversation.
+Schedules and chairs the Intake Decision meeting to discuss the results of Intake Observation/Conversation.
+Notifies referral sources and parents of results of Intake (this includes requesting additional information).
+Director of Health Services Reviews student's referral packet Participates in weekly Admissions Meetings Meets with parents/guardians to obtain information regarding student's medical history.